-- To keep chipmunks from digging up flower bulbs, plant them beneath a wire or plastic screen ground cover or in bulb cages.
-Mesh of 1 x 1 inch will be large enough to allow plants to sprout but small enough to stop the chipmunk digging.
+- Prevent chipmunks from digging up flower bulbs by planting the bulbs beneath a wire or plastic screen ground cover or in bulb cages.
+Mesh of 1 x 1 inch is large enough to allow plants to sprout but small enough to deter chipmunk from digging.

 - Plant only bulbs to which wildlife is not attracted, such as daffodils (Narcissus) or Allium.

 Other rodent- or pest-proofing techniques that will also help control chipmunks include:

 - Place 1/4-inch mesh hardware cloth around gardens and flowers.